 Information about the development of Brimscombe Port.

-Brimscombe Port is a former inland port dating back to the 1780`s.
-Following the decline of the canals as a mode of transport the port became redundant and was in-filled in the 1930`s and latterly developed as an industrial site in the 1960`s.
-Today the port site still acts as an industrial site but has become unattractive and is showing signs of it age.
+Brimscombe Port is a former inland port dating back to the 1780s.
+Following the decline of the canals as a mode of transport the port became redundant and was in-filled in the 1930s and latterly developed as an industrial site in the 1960s.
+Today the port site still acts as an industrial site but has become unattractive and is showing signs of its age.